mkingsnorth/plating_generator_docs/docs/_build/html/_sources/anim_nodes/anim_nodes_overview.rst.txt

 There are two available nodes: One for generating plates and one for generating greebles separately.

-The :ref:`properties` are similar to those of the main add-on.
+The properties are similar to those of the main add-on.

 The 'Generate Plates' node looks like this: